polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Authority

-A generic term for the role in a blockchain that can participate in the consensus mechanism(s).
+A generic term for the role in a blockchain that can participate in the consensus mechanisms.
 In [GRANDPA](#grandpa), the authorities vote on chains they consider final.
 In [BABE](#blind-assignment-of-blockchain-extension-babe), the authorities are [block authors](#block-author).
 Authority sets can be chosen to be mechanisms such as Polkadot's [Nominated Proof of Stake (NPoS)](#nominated-proof-of-stake-npos) algorithm.

 ## Authority Round (Aura)

 A deterministic [consensus](#consensus) protocol where block production is limited to a rotating list of [authorities](#authority) that take turns creating blocks.
 With authority round (Aura) consensus, the majority of online authorities are assumed to be honest.

 Learn more by reading [the official wiki article](https://openethereum.github.io/Aura){target=\_blank} for the Aura consensus algorithm.